-(a) holds a valid and subsisting written authority from the licensee authorizing him so to act as agent or salesman for the licensee;
+(a) holds a valid and subsisting written authority from the licensee authorizing the person so to act as agent or salesperson for the licensee;

-(b) files with the board a surety bond in a form acceptable to the board and in an amount prescribed in the regulations, issued by an assurance or bonding company authorized to carry on business in Manitoba; and
+(b) files with the director a surety bond in a form acceptable to the director and in an amount prescribed in the regulations, issued by an assurance or bonding company authorized to carry on business in Manitoba; and

-(c) applies to and obtains from the board, a licence under this Act to act as agent or salesman of a licensee.
+(c) applies to and obtains from the director, a licence under this Act to act as agent or salesperson of a licensee.

 (a) the funeral services mentioned in the plan have been provided in accordance with the plan; or

-(b) the moneys, or any unused balance thereof, have been refunded to the purchaser or paid to his personal representative, as the case may be.
+(b) the moneys, or any unused balance thereof, have been refunded to the purchaser or paid to their personal representative, as the case may be.

-(a) to the purchaser or his personal representative, upon the joint authorization of the licensee and the purchaser or his personal representative, or if the licensee is not available or refuses to authorize repayment, upon the direction of the board; or
+(a) to the purchaser or the purchaser's personal representative, upon the joint authorization of the licensee and the purchaser or personal representative, or if the licensee is not available or refuses to authorize repayment, upon the direction of the director; or